Did You Know You Can Get DVT Just from Working in an Office?

 Signs and Symptoms

 Only half of all people suffering from DVT can identify and see or feel the symptoms.
-The American Heart, Lung and Blood Institute has identified the following symptoms which, if you experience, should prompt you to seek a medical consultation immediately.
+The National Heart, Lung and Blood Institute has identified the following symptoms which, if you experience, should prompt you to seek a medical consultation immediately.

 - Leg swelling / Vein swelling in the legs